vdesabou/kafka-docker-playground-docs/docs/playground secrets get.md

 # playground secrets get

 🔍 Show a stored credential (masked unless --reveal is used)

+Resolved the same way an example does: an exported environment variable
+first, then the active profile, then the default one.

 ## Usage